Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Appendix B. Generalized Quantum Tug-of-War Dynamics Beyond

 The generalizations described above do not weaken the central conclusions of the paper.
 The emergence of contextuality and the violation of KCBS-type non-contextuality inequalities \cite{KCBS2008PRL} rely on the incompatibility between measurements and conservation-based unitary updates, rather than on the symmetry of the update angles.

-Consequently, extending the QTOW framework beyond the special case $P_a + P_b = 1$ preserves the inevitability of contextuality and, in fact, highlights its dependence on environmental structure.
+Consequently, extending the QTOW framework beyond the special case $P_a + P_b = 1$ preserves the same contextuality mechanism and highlights its dependence on environmental structure.
 A detailed analysis of how the degree of contextuality varies with reward sparsity is left for future work.